 For half neighbor lists and OpenMP, the KOKKOS package uses data duplication (i.e. thread-private arrays) by default to avoid thread-level write conflicts in the force arrays (and other data structures as necessary).
 Data duplication is typically fastest for small numbers of threads (i.e. 8 or less) but does increase memory footprint and is not scalable to large numbers of threads.
-An alternative to data duplication is to use thread-level atomics, which don’t require duplication.
-The use of atomics can be forced by compiling with the “-DLMP_KOKKOS_USE_ATOMICS” compile switch.
+An alternative to data duplication is to use thread-level atomic operations which do not require data duplication.
+The use of atomic operations can be enforced by compiling LAMMPS with the “-DLMP_KOKKOS_USE_ATOMICS” pre-processor flag.
 Most but not all Kokkos-enabled pair_styles support data duplication.
-Alternatively, full neighbor lists avoid the need for duplication or atomics but require more compute operations per atom.
-When using the Kokkos Serial backend or the OpenMP backend with a single thread, no duplication or atomics are used.
-For CUDA and half neighbor lists, the KOKKOS package always uses atomics.
+Alternatively, full neighbor lists avoid the need for duplication or atomic operations but require more compute operations per atom.
+When using the Kokkos Serial back end or the OpenMP back end with a single thread, no duplication or atomic operations are used.
+For CUDA and half neighbor lists, the KOKKOS package always uses atomic operations.

 Core and Thread Affinity:

 When using multi-threading, it is important for performance to bind both MPI tasks to physical cores, and threads to physical cores, so they do not migrate during a simulation.

 If you are not certain MPI tasks are being bound (check the defaults for your MPI installation), binding can be forced with these flags:

 OpenMPI 1.8: mpirun -np 2 --bind-to socket --map-by socket ./lmp_openmpi ...
 Mvapich2 2.0: mpiexec -np 2 --bind-to socket --map-by socket ./lmp_mvapich ...